-Welcome to the longest running website maintained by a professor at Georgetown University.
+Welcome to the first and longest running website maintained by a professor at Georgetown University.
 I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for over 20 years.
 I set up the first website at Georgetown in 1993, and began developing websites for courses in 1994.
 When I launched the CCT Program in 1995-96, I began developing individual sites for each graduate course with web syllabi, readings, and lecture notes.
-I set up the first pilot implementation of Blackboard, the leading CMS for education, at Georgetown in 1998, but prefer to develop my academic material in an open Web environment.
-I also maintain an archive of lectures, essays, bibliographies, and presentations for students and those interested in the fields I work in.
+I helped set up the first pilot implementation of Blackboard, the leading CMS for education, at Georgetown in 1998, but develop my academic materials for access in an open Web environment.
+This site is also an archive of lectures, essays, bibliographies, and presentations for students and those interested in the fields I work in.

 My teaching philosophy entails using the Web to implement real-time teaching: moving students out of the black box of the classroom and into a world of practice where already transmitted institutional knowledge is continually challenged by networked, multidisciplinary information.
 My seminars are laboratories for making interpretive interventions in an always evolving complex array of interconnected and interdependent sources.
 We are all digital followers Heraclitus (revised 1.2): you can't step into the same flow of information even once.
 Our received disciplines flow in an always-already state of internal divisions, contradictions, and institutional configurations, all subject to ongoing reinterpretation and interdisciplinary redescription.
 Welcome to the academy as networked knowledge remix: there's no there here outside the nodal points of interconnection and interdependence that we inhabit and remake.